BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 UTXO (Unspent Transaction (TX) Output) is like a banknote of a specific amount.
 Simply said, if BEAM is the currency, any UTXO can be considered a ‘bill’.
 You can have multiple ‘bills’ in your wallet at the same time.
 On the technical level, in Beam, like in most other cryptocurrencies, your balance emerges as a result of multiple incoming and outgoing transactions.
 Each transaction uses some existing inputs and creates new outputs.
 All the outputs controlled by the wallet are shown in the UTXO screen.
-There are several transaction tabs Available, In progress, Spent, Unavailable which include UTXO with appropriate statuses.
+There are several transaction tabs *Available*, *In progress*, *Spent*, *Unavailable* which include UTXO with appropriate statuses.
 The type of UTXO can be:

-*	Regular - UTXO received as a result of a transaction.
+*	*Regular* - UTXO received as a result of a transaction.
 It is immediately available for spending
-*	Change - UTXO received as a result of change from a transaction.
-It is immediately available for spending In the following screenshots you can see how this screen is displayed.If you push to a certain UTXO you see details.
+*	*Change* - UTXO received as a result of change from a transaction.
+It is immediately available for spending

+In the following screenshots you can see how this screen is displayed.If you push to a certain UTXO you see details.
 This function is available only for full screen view.
 Also, in this screenshot, transactions are finished and have status available.